 A lot of people who would back your campaign and have some free time to offer as well do not come forward because they feel it’s going to be a longstanding commitment.
 Maybe the volunteer rallying call you send out is being vague about the time and task you need volunteers for.

 You should provide options for volunteering activities so the interested ones can choose upfront when they could help out.
-Show that it is a limited period activity (volunteer on weekends, volunteer during summer ) or convey the urgency by stating the campaign deadline.
+Show that it is a limited period activity (volunteer on weekends, volunteer during summer ) or convey the urgency by stating the campaign deadline to attract volunteers.
 People are likely to step up for such short-term commitments.

 Have a volunteer management strategy